lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 [^probmi]: <a href="https://www.reddit.com/r/climbharder/comments/el9pow/climbing_height_vs_weight_from_mani/">The BMI of the pros</a> are more typically borderline or outright underweight (defined as 18.5).
 Hopefully these are their "performance weights" and not their "training/recovery weight".
 There's a <a href="https://www.youtube.com/watch?v=aSepsUJKdHs&t=1225s">segment in this video</a> where Alex Huber talks about his "liquid diet" to drop from his training weight, 68kg, down to his 9a climbing weight, 62kg&mdash;he's 176cm so that's going from a bmi of 22 down to 20.

-Using myself as an example to clarify these strength adjustments, I weigh a little under 140lbs and am 168 cm / 5’6.5” tall.
+Using myself as an example to clarify these strength adjustments, I weigh a little under 140lbs and am 168 cm tall.
 I can currently add 25.5 lbs to my half crimp hangs; 25 lbs to my 5-rep pull-ups; and have to take away 25.5 lbs to do open hand hangs.
 My BMI goes down by 0.5 if my weight drops by 3 lbs[^3lbs].
 If my strength doesn’t change, I’ll be able to hang and pull with 28.5 / 28 / -22.5 lbs.
 With those 4 updated metrics (BMI and the three normalized strengths; note that we’re still ignoring any changes in pull ups, push ups or L-sits), the model predicts I can push my bouldering ~2.5 V grades higher (the comparison +0.5 BMI drops my V grade by a mere 0.13 assuming no strength adjustments necessary).
 If that sounds overly optimistic, I agree: the model is telling me that others with that BMI and those strength metrics climb V9 (the model originally predicted high for me); but they may also generally have more technique and mobility, and losing weight won’t magically help me with either.

 [^3lbs]: I had a lazy second half of my 30s and my weight drifted from a lean and muscular 130 lbs to a soft and weak 140 lbs.
 Training this summer so far has unsoftened me somewhat and strengthened me oodles with weight dropping just a little.
 All to say, it’s not unreasonable to think I have 3 lbs of excess fat.

 ... gender changes? -->

-## What if...

-For fun next, I’ll have the model recommend modified profiles for Megan, Nelson and I to reach the next V grade.
-The model is under-predicting for Nelson by over 2 V grades and over-predicting about the same for me, so I’ll be comparing before and after model predictions (and ignoring our actual climbing grades).
-Keep in mind that assumes the “wisdom of the crowd” in this dataset is accurate; one substitution I’ll make is to switch campus board to system board training.
-It’s more climbing specific and can be used just as effectively to develop power.

-Megan: 1 year later, climbing 6 hours a week with no additional training, she only needs to increase her half crimp strength by 10% and the model predicts she’ll reach the next V grade!

-Nelson: 1 year later, climbing an extra hour per week and adding 1 hr of training, max hangs 2x / week, if he increases both grip strengths by 10%, the model anticipates a V grade improvements.

-Lara: 1 year later, still climbing 6 hours a week and training for 1 hr, starting 2x / week <abbr class="float-notes" title="Actually, model predicts that if I hang one-armed I get an even greater return.
-Strangely, it did not have the same expected change for Nelson or Megan.
-Yes, my left is weaker but how did the model know that I'm imbalanced?">max hangs</abbr>, if I increase both half crimp and open hand strength another 10% of body weight the model predicts I push one more V grade.

-## Training Progression
+## Assessments to guide your training

+To the model, the number of pull-ups is more important than the 5-rep pull-up strength: not only did nearly twice as many report it, but it's nearly twice as correlated with bouldering grade.
+The strength to perform pull-ups weighted certainly transfers in endurance to do more unweighted pull-ups.
+Surely in bouldering, number of pull-ups is more of an endurance feat while 5-rep max weight is a measure of strength endurance (single rep max weighted pull-ups would better assess pure strength).
+If most boulders feature 5 moves, this should be the most important (pull-up) feature.

 Track:
 * add mobility metrics